Stackato-Apps/pet-catalog/README.md

 Then execute:

-	mvn clean package
 	stackato push -n

 Notice that it detected the app type as "Java EE Application".

-Then go on your application url. (default is stackato-XXXX/catalog)
+Then go on your application url.

 That's all.
 Have fun!